 Use this menu item to check the status of the monitored system.
 If a monitored system is not supported, it is not displayed.
-Scroll to view the entire list of Readiness Monitors to ensure that all tests are complete.
+Scroll, if needed, to view the entire list of monitors.
+Selecting Readiness Monitors opens a submenu with two choices: